Britannia Removals

 Transit

-Transit times can vary subject to the method of transport chosen, size of your consignment and the final destination.
-Britannia will advise you once this information is established.
+Transit times to the Czech Republic can vary subject to the method of transport chosen, size of your consignment and the final destination.
+Britannia will be able to advise of more specific timings you once this information is established.

 Bar Coding